-The space over any part of home plate between the bottom of the batter's sternum (chest plate) and the bottom of the batter's kneecap, when they assume their natural batting stance.
-(MP Only - The space over home plate between the batter's armpits and the top of the knees when they assume their natural batting stance.)
+When a ball is thrown from one fielder to another and the ball goes beyond the boundary lines of the playing field or becomes a blocked ball.
+(MP only: The space over home plate between the batter's armpits and the top of the knees when they assume their natural batting stance.)
 The natural batting stance is the stance the batter takes after the release of the pitch when deciding to swing or not swing at the pitch.

-5.1.42 TAG
+5.1.44 TAG